kkemmere/DBC-a13/README.md

 # Customer Orders and Status
 Project to query database using MySQL, PHP and HTML <br/>
-Created by Kevin Kemmerer in CS485 (Database System Design)
+Created by Kevin Kemmerer in Database System Design
 - Original database to be queried was in MySQL and created by my professor.
 - All information in the database is fake and used for practice only.
 <br/>